 To download your copy of 'Craft Business' visit www.craftbusiness.com

-If you would love to find out about running your own flexible and rewarding Creation Station franchise, with full training and award winning support, download a free information pack at www.thecreationstation.co.uk/craftsbusiness it could be the perfect successful crafts business that you are looking for.
+If you would love to find out about providing award-winning creative activities, find out about running your own flexible and rewarding Creation Station franchise.
+Discover the full training and award-winning support you receive when you join the UK's most recommended arts and crafts team.
+Download a free information pack it could be the perfect successful crafts business that you are looking for.